Roger Clarke's Web-Site

 Abstract

-The term Authorization refers to a key element within the process whereby control is exercised over access to resources by means of information and communications technologies.
-It involves the assignment of a set of permissions or privileges to particular users or categories of users.
+The term Authorization refers to a key element within the process whereby control is exercised over access to resources using information and communications technologies.
+It involves assigning a set of permissions or privileges to particular users or categories of users.
 The term Access Control refers to a further element, which provides users with the capability to exercise those permissions.
 The administration of data about users is the subject of a family of business processes, collectively referred to as Identity Management (IdM).
-The conventional approaches to IdM, despite a quarter-century of experience and refinements, is still far from satisfactory, with widespread abuse by both authorized users and imposters.
-Additional challenges have arisen as artefacts are increasingly being provided with the means to act with varying degrees of autonomy directly on real world things.
+The conventional approaches to IdM, despite a quarter-century of experience and refinements, are still far from satisfactory, with widespread abuse by both authorized users and imposters.
+Additional challenges have arisen as artefacts are increasingly being provided with the means to act with varying degrees of autonomy directly on real-world things.
 This article builds on a previously-published pragmatic metatheoretic model to develop and present a generic theory whose scope, and some of whose particulars, overcome key limitations of currently mainstream approaches.
-The generic theory is the applied to identify weaknesses in current practice, and show how the theory enables the conception, design and implementation of more effective products and services to manage entities and identities.
+The generic theory is then applied to identify weaknesses in current practice, and show how the theory enables the conception, design and implementation of more effective products and services to manage entities and identities.

 Contents